Skip to content

 Grilling Tips

 • Bring steak to room temperature if you’re marinating it in the fridge.
-Take it out of the fridge about 30 minutes before grilling.
+Take it out of the fridge for about 30 minutes before grilling.

 • Add steak to a preheated grill, otherwise, you risk the meat sticking to the grill.
 You want to hear that initial sizzle as soon as it hits the grill.